imkira/mobiledevice/README.md

 ## Contribute

 Found a bug?
-Want to contribute (with code) and add a new useful command?
+Want to contribute and add a new feature?

 Please fork this project and send me a pull request!

 ## License